Also Shows On vs. Mixing In

 - To remove the event from the calendar you also showed it on, in the editing environment, select that calendar.
 Click the event arrow (), and then select Remove from calendar name.

-You can also remove the event by clicking the event description to open the Add Event form.
+You can also remove the event by clicking the event title to open the Add Event form.
 Under Also Shows On, clear the check box for the calendar from which you want the event removed.

 Warning If you click Delete This Event in the Add Event form, you delete the event from the owning calendar as well as from any calendars the event also shows on.